SFDO-Tooling/CumulusCI/docs/cli.md

 -   A description of the flow.
 -   The ordered steps (and substeps) of a flow.

-For example, listing the info for the `dev_org` flow shows that it\'s composed of three subflows: `dependencies`, `deploy_unmanaged`, and `config_dev`, and one task: `snapshot_changes`.
+For example, listing the info for the `dev_org` flow shows that it's composed of three subflows: `dependencies`, `deploy_unmanaged`, and `config_dev`, and one task: `snapshot_changes`.
 The tasks and flows making up the three subflows are also listed.